 Michael, eighteen, returns to wartime London from schooling in Canada, brimming with youthful left-wing convictions.
 Reunited with his mother, he is alarmed as he begins to realise that she is the mistress of a leading member of the war cabinet.
 Sparks fly between the idealistic younger man and the pragmatic politician, while the mother is torn between them…

 This volume presents both plays in full so that readers may judge for themselves which is the better.
-Less Than Kind was premiered in London in January 2011.

 This edition includes an authoritative introduction by Dan Rebellato, a biographical sketch and chronology.